 You can define more complicated auto stop criteria:

-Another example involves the amount of training steps:
+Another example involves the amount of training epochs:

-Here the program stops Neural Network training when the correlation reaches 15% OR the amount of training steps reaches 100K steps.
+Here the program stops Neural Network training when the correlation reaches 15% OR the amount of training epochs reaches 10.

-Remember that typing 15% means that we indicate the correlation, while typing 100K means the amount of training steps.
+Remember that typing 15% means that we indicate the correlation, while typing 10 means the amount of training epochs.

 This concludes the lesson on Neural Net.
 The next lesson will cover Charting tools and how they can help you in creating your forecast.